Can I Sue a Car Dealership for Not Paying Off the Trade In?

 The auto fraud lawyers at Whitney, LLP have experience suing car dealerships for customers who were tricked and scammed, including their trade not being paid off.
 We have successfully represented customers who were victims of fraud, forgery, spot delivery violations, illegally taking the car back after financing was not approved, not returning down payments, stealing the GAP and warranty money, credit application fraud, not disclosing past accidents or that it was a rental car, and other schemes.

 Here are reviews from what some of our past clients have said about us, and here are some of our past settlements against car dealerships.
-We offer Free Consultations.
+We offer Legal Consultations.
 Call us at (410) 583-8000 or use our online form to get started.
-There are no out-of-pocket expenses or attorney’s fees, as our attorney’s fees are paid by the dealerships we sue.

 Why Did the Dealer Did Not Pay Off My Trade?